spontarelliam/glyph_matching_puzzle/README.md

 # Design
 The RFID readers use the SPI interface which requires five digital pins plus Vin and Gnd.
 Each reader needs its own SS pin, but the other digital pins can be shared.
+In addition, four addressable LEDs will be used with Adafruit's NeoPixel library.
 Therefore, the following pins are required:

 RST
 MOSI